dat-2k2/JavaLabs/README.md

 ```
 #### FileNotFound
-Test if the FileNotFound run normal, just check if the method returns 1.
+Test if the FileNotFound is handled, just check if the method returns 1.

 ```````
     @Test	// test if the nonexisted File case is covered.